 Traditional Hakka Lui Cha

 A stall frequented by health-conscious people or those with a palate for healthy food, but healthy does not always mean not delicious!
-Because here in Traditional Hakka Lui Cha you can enjoy healthy and delicious food at the same time.
+Because here in Traditional Hakka Lui Cha you can enjoy healthy and delicious food simultaneously.

 They are offering a healthy rice bowl called Thunder Tea Rice.
 The bowl consists of different vegetables and peanuts.
-They served with a good tea soup with a savoury and light flavour with a subtle taste of mint and tea.
+They served a good tea soup with a savoury and light flavour and a subtle taste of mint and tea.